denniskaselow/dartemis/README.md

         static Position _constructor() => new Position._();
     }
     ```
-By using a factory constructor and calling the factory constructor in `Poolable`, dartemis is able to reuse destroyed components and they will not be garbage collected.
+By using a factory constructor and calling the factory constructor in `Pooled`, dartemis is able to reuse destroyed components and they will not be garbage collected.
 For more information about why this is done you might want to read this article: [Free Lists For Predictable Game Performance](http://dartgamedevs.org/blog/2012/11/02/Free-Lists-For-Predictable-Game-Performance/)

 5. Define a systems that should process your entities.
 The `Aspect` defines which components an entity needs to have in order to be processed by the system: